winklerjan/winklerjan/README.md

 🔭 I’m currently working on several dumb projects meant for dumb people including me <br>
 🌱 I’m currently learning python <br>
-⚡ Fun fact: The first computer bug was an actual bug!
+⚡ Fun fact: The first computer bug was an actual bug.
 In 1947, engineers found a moth causing issues in the Harvard Mark II computer.
-This is how the term "debugging" came to be. <br>
+This is how the term "debugging" came to be.
+LOL <br>

 <!--
 **winklerjan/winklerjan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.